What’s in a Name: Taras Shevchenko Place

 If you’ve taken a trip to the new Cooper Union building or gone for a beer at McSorley’s, you’ve most likely noticed that small one-block street that runs between St. George’s Ukrainian Church and Cooper Union, between Seventh Street and Sixth Street.
 This little off-the-grid street is known as Taras Shevchenko Place, named after the Ukrainian poet, artist, and humanist.
 A onetime serf and an orphan at age 11, Shevchenko rose to fame in the 19th Century and became a national hero for his ability to express ideas and visions specific to Ukrainian life, something largely unheard of before.
 Even during a ten-year exile in Russia he continued to write.
 Today, Schevchenko is creditted with creating the foundation of modern Ukrainian literature.

-Why, though, does this man have an East Village street named after him?
+As part of our series, ‘What’s In A Name?,’ we ask the question, why does this man have an East Village street named after him?

 Starting in the 1890’s a large wave of Ukrainian immigrants settled in the East Village, largely between 10th to 5th Streets, 3rd Avenue and Avenue A. This population grew again, to its greatest numbers, after World War II, reportedly topping 60,000 in the 1950s.
 This rich culture sprinkled the neighborhood with traditional smokehouse butcher shops complete with kielbasas hanging in the window, Ukrainian restaurants serving up varenyky and Knydli, and beautiful Ukrainian Orthodox churches.
 Unfortunately, today many of these businesses have disappeared and many Ukrainian families have moved on to other neighborhoods.
 Fortunately, though, all is not lost, and a Ukrainian enclaves does still exist in the East Village.